Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Simulations

-As the main idea of this work is to compare detection methodologies, we do not simulate the late-type infrared galaxies \citep{Tof98,PEPXIII, PIPVII, PCCS}, that dominate the bright part of the source number counts above 217 GHz.
-Radio and late-type galaxies are only distinguishable for their different spectral emission, not for their shape and/or size.
-Compared with the \textit{Planck} beam they are both point like sources.
-Their introduction will have supposed simply a higher density of brighter PS \textit{per} patch in the highest simulated frequency without appreciably modifying the statistical properties of the background.
+Radio and late-type infrared galaxies \citep{Tof98,PEPXIII, PIPVII, PCCS} are generally only distinguishable for their different spectral emission, not for their shape and/or size.
+Compared with the \textit{Planck} beam they are in general both point-like sources.
+Their introduction supposes simply a higher density of brighter PSs {per} patch in the highest simulated frequency without appreciably modifying the statistical properties of the background.
+However, in order to also take into account their shot-noise contribution, we have simulated them (randomly distributed in the sky) using the source number counts \cite{CAI13} model normalised to the later updated \citet{Neg13} bright source density observed levels.
+For all the source populations (radio, late-type, and CIB) and frequencies, we simulate them down to the same flux density limit of 3 $\mu$Jy.

-On larger angular scales, we must include in our simulation the contamination due to diffuse emission by our Galaxy and the CMB.
-Such contaminants are introduced in our simulated maps by randomly select patches in \textit{Planck} 143, 217 and 353 GHz official CMB maps \citep[from the last release described in ][]{PLA18_I}.
-The CMB maps are the one by the SEVEM method \citep{LEA08, FER12}, that are provided at all \textit{Planck} frequencies.
-For the Galaxy emission we use the \textit{Planck} \texttt{FFP10} simulations\footnote{available at http://pla.esac.esa.int/pla/}, available for all \textit{Planck} channels.
-The \textit{Planck} maps are at nside=2048, that corresponds to a pixel size of 1.72 arcmin, and the selected sky patches are projected into flat patches with pixel size of 1.5 arcmin using the \texttt{gnomview} function provided with the \texttt{HEALPIX} framework \citep{GOR05}.
+On larger angular scales we must include in our simulation the contamination due to diffuse emission by our Galaxy and the CMB.
+These contaminants are introduced in our simulated maps by randomly select patches in \textit{Planck} 143, 217, and 353 GHz official CMB maps \citep[from the last release described in ][]{PLA18_I}.
+The CMB maps are the ones by the SEVEM method \citep{LEA08, FER12}, and are provided at all \textit{Planck} frequencies.
+For the Galaxy emission we use the \textit{Planck} Legacy Archive (PLA) simulations\footnote{available at http://pla.esac.esa.int/pla/}, available for all \textit{Planck} channels.
+These simulations were produced using the Planck Sky Model software \citep{Del13}.
+The \textit{Planck} maps are at nside=2048, which corresponds to a pixel size of 1.72 arcmin, and the selected sky patches\footnote{The central position of each selected sky patch is randomly chosen, and the probability of repeating exactly the same sky position is negligible.} are projected into flat patches with pixel size of 1.5 arcmin using the \texttt{gnomview} function provided with the \texttt{HEALPIX} framework \citep{GOR05}.
+We note that, as the original templates used to simulate the thermal dust emission had worse resolution than the \textit{Planck} template at these frequencies, small-scale fluctuations were added following the \citet{Miv07} method \citep[see][for more specific details]{Del13}.
+For the present work this issue supposes a slightly easier background contribution to deal with for the PS detection methods with respect to the real maps.
+However, as the simulations are the same for the two methodologies, the comparison will still be a fair and informative one (see the end of section \ref{sec:results}).

+Although generally negligible, for completeness we also take into account the thermal Sunyaev-Zel'dovich effect produced by galaxy clusters.
+Similarly to the Galactic emission, we use again the PLA simulations that are available for all \textit{Planck} channels.
+The simulations were produced following the \citet{Del02} method with a random distribution on the sky \citep[see][for more specific details]{Del13}.